Brier Score

 6. Applications in Generative Modeling

-Beyond simple classification, the Brier scoring rule has been used as an objective function to train generative models like Generative Adversarial Networks (specifically LS-GAN).
+Beyond simple Classification, the Brier scoring rule has been used as an objective function to train generative models like Generative Adversarial Networks (specifically LS-GAN).
 In this context, minimizing the Brier score is mathematically linked to minimizing the Pearson χ2 divergence between the generated and real data distributions.

 Powered by Forestry.md